Ropelength Criticality: Balance with regulated kinks

-\begin{definition} Suppose a link $L$ is $\sigma$-balanced by strut measure~$\mu$ and kink measure~$\nu$.
+\begin{definition} Suppose a link $L$ is $\sigma$--balanced (Definition~\ref{def:balanced}) by strut measure~$\mu$ and kink measure~$\nu$.
 We say $L$ is \demph{regularly balanced} if there is an open subset $U\subset L$ such that $\nua(L\setm U)=0$ and the unit tangent~$T$ has regulated derivative~$\kappa$ on~$U$. \end{definition}

-We conjecture that every balanced link is regularly balanced, but this seems difficult to prove.
-But there is a condition on~$L$ which will ensure this.
-We say a $C^{1,1}$ curve $L$ has \demph{regulated kinks} if $\Pi\Kink$ is contained in a submanifold $M\subset L$ on which $T$ has regulated derivative.

-\begin{lemma} Suppose $L$ has regulated kinks.
-Then $L$ is regularly balanced if and only if $L$ is balanced (if and only if $L$ is strongly $\sigma$-critical). \end{lemma} \begin{proof} It only remains to show that if $L$ is balanced then it is regularly balanced.
-We set $U:=M\setm \Deriv M$.
+We conjecture that every $\sigma$--balanced link is regularly balanced, but this seems difficult to prove.
+But there is a condition on~$L$ which will ensure this. \begin{definition} We say a $C^{1,1}$ curve $L$ has \demph{regulated kinks} if $\Pi\Kink$ is contained in a submanifold $M\subset L$ on which $T$ has regulated derivative.
+(As above, this means $M$ is a countable union of circles and intervals.) \end{definition} With this in hand, we prove \begin{lemma} Suppose $L$ has regulated kinks.
+Then $L$ is regularly balanced~(Definition~\ref{def:regular balance}) if and only if $L$ is $\sigma$--balanced~(Definition~\ref{def:balanced}).
+(By Theorem~\ref{thm:gbc}, this holds if and only if $L$ is strongly $\sigma$--critical.) \end{lemma} \begin{proof} It only remains to show that if $L$ is $\sigma$--balanced then it is regularly balanced.
+Let $M$ be the submanifold on which $T$ has regulated derivative and set $U:=M\setm \d M$.
 We know $\nua$ is supported on $\Pi\Kink\subset M$.
-Since $\Deriv M$ is countable and $\nua$ is nonatomic, we have $\nua(L\setm U)=0$. \end{proof}
+Since $\d M$ is countable and $\nua$ is nonatomic, we have $\nua(L\setm U)=0$. \end{proof}

 In the rest of this section we analyze regularly balanced links to get several equivalent conditions that are easier to apply.
 First we show that we can reformulate the balance equation to involve distributions along~$L$ instead of on~$\R^3$; then we integrate by parts twice, ending with a balance equation that can be stated as an equality of measures with no explicit variation vector field.
 This is the condition we use later to show our examples are (regularly) balanced.